• Home

 A Radar Chart is a two-dimensional graph you can use to visualize data.

-You can use the visualization design to display insights into two or more key insights.
-Besides, it’s best suited for displaying relationships between key variables in data.
+The visualization design can be used to display insights into two or more key insights.
+It’s best suited for displaying relationships between key variables in data.

 Other common monikers of the chart include: